It (novel): Themes

 It thematically focuses on the loss of childhood innocence and questions the difference between necessity and free will.
-Grady Hendrix of Tor.com described the book as being "about the fact that some doors only open one way, and that while there's an exit out of childhood named sex, there’s no door leading the other way that turns adults back into children".
-Christopher Lehman-Haupt of The New York Times noted that It "concerns the evil that has haunted America from time to time in the forms of crime, racial and religious bigotry, economic hardship, labor strife and industrial pollution", and that the novel's setting "is a museum filled with the popular culture of the 1950s: brand names, rock 'n' roll songs and stars, the jokes and routines of childhood in that era".
-James Smythe of The Guardian opined that "Pennywise isn't the novel's biggest terror.
-The most prominent notions of fear in the novel come from the Losers Club themselves: their home lives, the things that have made them pariahs."
+Grady Hendrix described the book as being "about the fact that some doors only open one way, and that while there's an exit out of childhood named sex, there's no door leading the other way that turns adults back into children".
+The New York Times also interpreted the story as focusing on the United States, exemplified by its portrayal of 1950s popular culture's rock 'n' roll music and brand names; its titular antagonist is symbolized by the country's other issues it has endured historically, such as prejudice, economic hardship, environment pollution via industry, and crime.
+Analyzed The Guardian, the prepotent fears portrayed in the book come from the Losers Club's personal lives, especially their marginalized status, rather than Pennywise.

 Release

 On December 13, 2011, Cemetery Dance published a special limited edition of It for the 25th anniversary of the novel (ISBN 978-1-58767-270-5) in three editions: an unsigned limited gift edition of 2,750, a signed limited edition of 750, and a signed and lettered limited edition of 52.
 All three editions are oversized hardcovers, housed in a slipcase or traycase, and feature premium binding materials.
 This anniversary edition features a new dust jacket illustration by Glen Orbik, as well as numerous interior illustrations by Alan M. Clark and Erin Wells.
 The book also contains a new afterword by Stephen King discussing his reasons for writing the novel.